 The white shark is the Earth's largest predatory fish.
 This species has successfully thrived for more than 11 million years, with its immediate ancestors dating back more than 60 million years.

 White sharks use quick bursts of speed to ambush their favorite prey: seals and sea lions.
 But adults also feed on the carcasses of dead whales, as well as occasional fishes, rays or smaller sharks.
-They're highly migratory animals, found in oceans around the world.
+They're highly migratory animals, found throughout the world's ocean.
 White sharks have an array of keen senses—including organs that can detect the faint electrical fields given off by the bodies of potential prey.
 Adults can maintain a body temperature up to 15 degrees C warmer than the surrounding water.
 This is due to their large mass and a highly developed heat exchange function in their circulatory system that prevents heat from escaping as blood circulates through their gills and near the body surface.

 In Monterey Bay